nithyaramakrishnan/data-shield/deploy.md

 # Deploying images
-{: #deploy-containers}
+{: #deploying}

-After you convert your images, you must redeploy your {{site.data.keyword.datashield_short}} containers to your Kubernetes cluster.
+After you convert your images, you must deploy your {{site.data.keyword.datashield_short}} containers to your Kubernetes cluster.
 {: shortdesc}

 When you deploy {{site.data.keyword.datashield_short}} containers to your Kubernetes cluster, the container specification must include volume mounts.
 The volume mounts allow the SGX devices and the AESM socket to be available in the container.